 I was introduced to yoga on my first trip to India in 1996 and I have never looked back!
 It has been the only constant in a life full of change.
 It has provided the roots and grounding that I have needed during the ups and downs of this journey called life….

 Ashtanga Yoga was my passion for many years, the beauty and intensity of this practice was what my body and mind seemed to crave.
 Four babies later, my body and mind both crave something different….
-Today my passion is SATTVA yoga!
-It is also a strong and dynamic practice and is balanced with pranyama and meditation.
-You might also find me doing Yin Yang or whatever else it is that my body craves now!
+Today my passion is yoga in general, just being in my body, connecting to my breath and slowing down.
+I love Yin Yoga as well as a mixture of Yin and Yang… Making time for sitting in meditation and pranayama, help to bring balance and serenity to my life.

 I really love the stillness that comes during practice, the connectedness that is only possible through that stillness, the peace and serenity that you can reach when you aren’t living in the mind….